akmn35/new.dist/README.md

 #> [1] 0.9836125
 ```

-`qnld` quantile function for the New Life distribution with lambda and
+`qnld` Quantile function for the New Life Distribution with lambda and
 beta parameters.

 ``` r